 The LHINs submitted two Patient Care Record Series ("Record Series") to the Archivist of Ontario on November 8, 2019 as part of the record scheduling requirements of the ARA.
-The Archives Office has advised that the two Record Series submissions have been reviewed for archival appraisal and are compliant with recordkeeping requirements.
-At the direction of the Archives Office, the next step is for the Record Series to be signed by the CEO for the LHINs.
-Once the Record Series are signed, the Archivist of Ontario will also sign and release the series for HCCSS Implementation.
+The Archives Office has approved these submissions.
+In addition to the Patient Care Record Series, a Source Document Series is required.
+The LHINs are in the process of completing a Source Document Series for submission to the Archivist.